 For those suffering from chronic obstructive pulmonary disease (COPD) and other lung diseases like interstitial lung disease, and pulmonary fibrosis, finding a form of treatment that isn’t coupled with a range of negative side-effects can be difficult.
-When traditional options for treatment fail to meet the expectations of those with the disease, they turn to the Lung Institute and stem cell therapy to not only address their symptoms but the progression of the disease itself.
-With your health in mind, here are a few patient treatment success stories & news about the changes they’ve seen in their quality of life after stem cell treatment.
+When traditional options for treatment fail to meet the expectations of those with the disease, they turn to the Lung Institute and cellular therapy to not only address their symptoms but the progression of the disease itself.
+With your health in mind, here are a few patient treatment success stories & news about the changes they’ve seen in their quality of life after cellular therapy.

 As the scientific community continues to put their best minds to the task of solving the problems and complications of the human body, the Lung Institute will continue to help people with chronic lung disease bring their lives back within reach.